DevDevangshu404/GDPR-SECURITY-SCANNER/README.md

 # GDPR Compliance Checker with OWASP ZAP and Nmap Integration

+### Check more about it on my website: https://www.devangshumazumder.com/projects/content/gdpr-nmap/gdpr

 ## Description

 This **GDPR Compliance Checker** helps websites and companies ensure their compliance with GDPR regulations and enhances their security posture by identifying potential vulnerabilities.
 It scans for cookies, checks transmission security, analyzes third-party scripts, assesses accessibility, and integrates **OWASP ZAP** and **Nmap** for in-depth security scans.